moondance-labs/tanssi-docs/learn/framework/index.md

 With Substrate’s modular architecture, you can modify runtime characteristics, integrate pre-built modules, or develop new ones based on your network’s specific needs.
 Tanssi provides the foundation you need to bring your blockchain vision to life.

-Key Features of the framework:
+Key features of the framework:

 - **Substrate core architecture** - divided into the _core client_, which manages external communications and internal responsibilities like storage, and the _runtime_, which executes transactions and manages state transitions with customizable logic
 - **End-user simplicity** - the internal workings of the framework are abstracted for end-users, ensuring seamless interaction through dApps or via RPC endpoints, such as those used by wallets